 As in any switching regulator, layout is very important.
 Rapidly switching currents associated with wiring inductance generate voltage transients which can cause problems.
 For minimal inductance and ground loops, keep the length of the leads and traces as short as possible.
 Use single point grounding or ground plane construction for best results.
 Separate the signal grounds from the power grounds (as indicated in Figure 56).
-When using the adjustable version, physically locate the programming resistors as close as possible to the regulator IC, to keep the sensitive feedback wiring short.
+When using the Adjustable version, physically locate the programming resistors as near the regulator IC as possible, to keep the sensitive feedback wiring short.